maubanel/UE5-Hello-World/setting-map/README.md

 ##### `Step 3.`\|`UE5HW`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Go to the **Open Assets** folder and look for a file called `SM_Floor`.
+Go to the **Outside Assets** folder and look for a file called `SM_Floor`.
 This is a static mesh of a floor we will be using.
 Double click it to open it in the static mesh editors.

 ![open static mesh editor](images/doubleClickStaticMesh.png)